edumserrano/playwright-adventures/demos/docker/README.md

 ## Other notes on the docker integration

-### You don't always need to install node modules on the docker container
+### When do you need to install node modules on the docker container

-The [playwright.ps1](/demos/docker/npm-pwsh-scripts/playwright.ps1) and [playwright-ui.ps1](/demos/docker/npm-pwsh-scripts/playwright-ui.ps1) Powershell scripts have logic to determine whether the npm packages need to be installed or not.

-This logic was added because the demo Angular app depends on the [esbuild npm package](https://www.npmjs.com/package/esbuild) which installs Operating System specific binaries.
-This means that, for instance, if you're running the demo app on Windows and then you mount the node modules into the container then you get an error like this when you try to start the app:
+You need to install the NPM packages in the docker container **if** your project depends on NPM packages which install different binaries depending on the OS **and** you are running the tests from a Windows OS.

+**Otherwise**, you will get an error when the Playwright's WebServer tries to start the app inside the docker container.
+The error will tell you that your app failed to start using the node modules that you mounted into the container, because at least one of the NPM packages contains a binary that was built for another platform.

+Here's an example of the error message:

 > [WebServer] An unhandled exception occurred:
 > You installed esbuild for another platform than the one you're currently using.